 - Library instruction that offers sequenced learning objectives and outcomes is the most effective method for lasting improvement in student research skills.
 We encourage you to contact your liaison librarian to discuss strategies for incorporating information literacy instruction in your courses.
 In the classroom, this can mean help designing library assignments, or grading library assignments written by your librarian.
-In the D2L environment, we can custom-design library modules for your course, or offer an active librarian presence in D2L discussion groups.
+In a learning management system, we can custom design library modules for your course, or offer an active librarian presence in D2L or Teams.
 Your liaison librarian will work with you to find the level of engagement that works best for your course.

 Librarians can also help you with your own teaching and research.
 The following list is just a sample of the types of assistance we routinely provide.
 Please contact the appropriate liaison librarian for your subject area and campus to learn more.

 - Assignment Consultations